hyperknot/open-protector-standard/questions.md

 ### What about visibility?

+Manufacturers say that making thicker protectors will make visibility worse.
+I don't agree with this.

+We used to have good visibility and good protectors.
+This work now addresses the protectors and we can look into visibility in the next years.

-Manufacturers say that adding protectors will make visibility worse.
-This supposes that every harness needs to have a perfectly circular cross section with a cigar-shape along the horizontal axis.
+The manufacturer statement is based on the assumption is that every harness needs to have a perfectly circular cross section with a symmetrical cigar-shape along the horizontal axis.

 None of this is a rule set in stone, it's just easier to make harnesses like this.
-3D shaping might be more complicated than uniform shapes, but we shouldn't believe that these rules are set in stone.

-We used to have good visibility and good protectors.

-This work now addresses the protectors.
-We can look into visibility in the next years.
-Many believe it can be solved even with thicker protectors.
+Manufacturers can use 3D shaping to make the front part narrower compared to the back part, or to add a protector "bump" on the back.

+We can also work on making XC racing less gaggle-focused by rules and task setting.